Back to Basics: What Apps Run on Windows Mobile? Part I

 Sixth, there are other kinds of applications besides native and .NET CF apps such as Java.
 Stay tuned for Part II of this discussion about running applications on a Windows Mobile device.

-One thought on “Back to Basics: What Apps Run on Windows Mobile?
-Part I
+One response to “Back to Basics: What Apps Run on Windows Mobile?
+Part I”

 Todd,